 Prof. Hertzberg and Flow Vis alumnus Abhishek Kumar have been studying aerosol emissions from musicians and performers using schlieren and laser sheet imaging.
 Some preliminary videos are available.
 These videos are used to guide collection of quantitative aerosol measurements as part of the International Coalition Performing Arts Aerosol Study.
 We’ve looked at singing and a number of brass and woodwind instruments, as well as the effectiveness of masks on both performers and instruments.
 Short answer: masks really work!

-This fall we are offering fully remote sections (-002) in addition to in-person sections for the first time.
+This fall we are again offering fully remote sections (-002) in addition to in-person sections.
 The classes will be synchronous with remote students on zoom.
 The idea is to make Flow Vis accessible to off-campus students, including those from other institutions (via Continuing Education registration) and to offer more flexibility to on-campus students as well.
 The in-person classroom sections may be limited, but there is a lot of churn so don’t worry about getting in.
 The class will meet MWF 12:20-1:10 pm Mountain time, in ITLL 1B50 and online via Zoom.
+If you are having trouble registering, fill out this form to be admitted.

 Articles about the course: